DURUII/Replica-AUCB/README.md

-# Auction-Based Combinatorial Multi-Armed Bandit (AUCB) Mechanisms
+# Replica-AUCB: Auction-Based Combinatorial Multi-Armed Bandit Mechanisms with Strategic Arms

-This repository contains a Python implementation of the Auction-Based Combinatorial Multi-Armed Bandit (AUCB) mechanisms with strategic arms, as described in the paper by Gao et al. (2021).
-The AUCB model extends traditional multi-armed bandit algorithms to consider strategic elements such as bidding and budget constraints.
+> Developed and tested on Apple M1, macOS 13.5.2 (22G91).

-## Credits
+## Overview

-This implementation is based on the work presented in the following paper:
+This repository houses the Python implementation of the Auction-Based Combinatorial Multi-Armed Bandit (AUCB) algorithms, which is based on the work presented in the following paper:

 ```
 @inproceedings{gao2021auction,